Riznyk01/simple-weather-tg-bot/README.md

 4. Once the bot is created, BotFather will provide you with a token.
 Copy the token and replace `YOUR_BOT_TOKEN` in the `.env.dev` file.

 Get your free OpenWeatherMap API Key [here](https://home.openweathermap.org/api_keys).

+Set the values of the LOG_LEVEL and TYPE_OF_LOG variables from the provided options.

 ## Installation